mendersoftware/mender-orchestrator-support/README.md

 comprises a client running at the embedded device, as well as a server that manages deployments across many devices.

-This repository contains community supported Update Interfaces for Update Orchestrator.
+This repository contains Update Interfaces for Update Orchestrator, as well as Update Modules and Inventory scripts when using the Orchestrator together with the Mender client.
 Update Orchestrator is a Mender Enterprise component responsible for updating the devices in a system.

 ![Mender logo](https://github.com/mendersoftware/mender/raw/master/mender_logo.png)